Still deciding if a master degree in professional counseling is right for you?

 What tests will I need to pass to be licensed?

 All counseling students must pass the Counselor Preparation Comprehensive Exam (CPCE) in order to progress to internship.
 Students should compile resources from all core courses in preparation for this exam.
-Clinical Mental Health and Professional School Counseling students may choose to take the National Counselor Examination (NCE) in order to earn an LPCA (Licensed Professional Counselor Associate).
+Clinical Mental Health and Professional School Counseling students may choose to take the National Counselor Examination (NCE) in order to earn an LCMHCA (Licensed Clinical Mental Health Counselor Associate).
 Professional School Counseling students may choose to take the Praxis II in order to earn an LSC (Licensed School Counselor, K-12).

 Are Graduate Assistantships or Research Assistantships available?